violentmonkey/violentmonkey/.github/ISSUE_TEMPLATE.md

 <!--
-Make sure you searched for existing issues that already report this problem.
+Make sure you searched for existing issues that already reported this problem.

-Note that duplicate issues or issues lack of essential information may be closed immediately!
+Note that issues without a reproduction may be closed immediately!
 -->

 ### What is the problem?